rmlamarche/Achievement.js/README.md

 `add(options)`

 ### users
-The users API is used for interactive with Users and tracking their achievement progress.
+The users API is used for interacting with Users and tracking their achievement progress.

 `add(options)`